How has Instagram affected the visibility of niche hobbies and interests?

 Q: What is a niche hobby?

 A: A niche hobby refers to a specific interest or activity that is pursued a relatively small group of individuals.
-These hobbies often cater to a specific niche audience and may not be widely known or popular.
+These hobbies often cater to a specific passion or interest that may not be widely known or popular.

 A: Instagram allows users to share photos and videos related to their hobbies, making it easier for them to showcase their creations or collections.
-The use of hashtags and the platform’s algorithmic feed also help in connecting users with similar interests, creating virtual communities centered around niche hobbies.
+The use of hashtags and the platform’s algorithmic feed also contribute to the visibility of niche hobbies connecting users with similar interests and ensuring they see relevant content.